DataDog/datadog-cloudfoundry-buildpack/README.md

 ## Docker

-If you're running docker on Cloud Foundry, you can look at [this readme](docker/README.md) to see how to adapt this buildpack to use in a dockerfile
+If you're running docker on Cloud Foundry, you can look at [the docker directory](docker/) to see how to adapt this buildpack to use in a dockerfile